 ROOMS FROM JUST £99 PER WEEK!
 Prices increasing soon...

-The jewel in the crown of North East England, Newcastle is a vibrant city which students flock to for its amazing nightlife, friendly local community and great higher education options.
-With almost 50,000 students descending on the city every year, both Newcastle University and Northumbria University boast spectacular student experiences starting with buzzing Freshers’ Weeks taking over the ‘too’ in September.
+Newcastle is a vibrant city with almost 50,000 students descending on the city every year.
+Both Newcastle University and Northumbria University boast spectacular student experiences starting with buzzing Freshers’ Weeks taking over the ‘too’ in September.

 Our Newcastle student accommodation Portland Green Student Village is the city’s largest private student community and is home to almost 1,500 students each year.
 Students choose ‘PGSV’ for its inclusive community vibe and reputation for being one of the friendliest student accommodations in town.
 Matched with top facilities, a dedicated customer service team and easy location for both Newcastle universities, PGSV is a home-away-from-home that hundreds of students choose to live in year after year.